This Easy Cranberry Sage Cauliflower Stuffing is an easy grain-free and healthy alternative to traditional stuffing. It’s also paleo and whole 30.

 It’s strangely quiet in the house.
 The gentle gurgling of the dishwasher and my dog’s rhythmic breathing are the only noises cutting through the silence.
 I haven’t been home alone in a good while.
 I’m conflicted between all the things I’d like to do.
 Having a good chunk of alone time feels unfamiliar.
 So much I want to do, yet I find myself utterly stuck as part of me just wants to lay on the couch and stare at the ceiling for a while.
 Alone time that doesn’t demand anything of me is foreign.

 Since I became a parent, especially a parent of two kids 3 years apart, I started functioning on a different level.
 A level I never thought was possible pre-kids.
 It’s being on all the time.
 I don’t mean constantly doing things, I mean my radar is always on.

-Seeing the stuffed animal that is about to trip my daughter as she’s walking backwards.
-Picking up the shirt my son left on the floor as he’s running around dancing because hardwood floors and cloth of any kind, don’t mix.
+Seeing the stuffed animal that is about to trip my daughter as she’s walking backward.
+Picking up the shirt my son left on the floor as he was running around dancing because hardwood floors and cloth of any kind, don’t mix.
 That type of stuff.
-Inevitably, I find myself consistently planning, predicting and trying to prevent.
+Inevitably, I find myself consistently planning, predicting, and trying to prevent.
 But this only strikes me in moments of solitude.